 Further details regarding the full schedule of events for each day will be distributed as they become available.

-For more information about the Public Pedagogies Institute please visit our website.
+For more information about the event program and the Public Pedagogies Institute please visit our website.

 This conference has been organised with the support of Victoria University and Deakin University.